 In the event the solar farm is decommissioned, a Dilapidation Report in respect of the visible and structural condition of Lovedale Road (from the point of access to the site to the entrance ramp onto the Hunter Expressway west and 500m along Lovedale Road to the north), is required to be submitted to, and approved by Council.

-Decommissioning is to include the removal of all electrical infrastructure and cabling required for the connection into the network.
+Decommissioning of all solar panels, above and below ground infrastructure, inverter stations, fencing and any other structures or infrastructure relating to the approved development.

 The Dilapidation Report must include a photographic survey, and be prepared by a practising structural/civil engineer agreed to by both the applicant and Council.
 Any damage to Lovedale Road caused during decommissioning of the solar farm will require rectification, at the applicant’s cost.
 Any such works will require approval under Section 138 of the Roads Act 1993, and must be carried out in conjunction with the decommissioning and rehabilitation works